OIivr/WAD-Homework-1/README.md

-# Web Application Development 2023 Homework #1
+# Web Application Development 2023

-Welcome to WAD homework #1 page!
+Welcome to our WAD homeworks page!